arunkoshy/arunkoshy.github.io/_posts/2021-03-23-garmin-distance.markdown

 The watch demonstrates how such a filter would work.
 Basically, to discern value and truthiness of feedback in a context, try to see how similar ( or dissimilar ) it is to the Garmin's race mode.
 The watch does not lie, it’s non-political and has very defined limits of operations ( as well as error mode ).
 I call this the “ Garmin distance “ in honor of the Hamming distance [2].

-If a source of feedback does not entail the precise and minimum number of changes to be made toward measurable progress, you’ve to look elsewhere.
+If given feedback does not entail precise and minimum number of changes to be made toward measurable progress, you’ve to look elsewhere.

 Constructive, gentle, precise, actionable feedback is a time-machine to a better future.
 So is ignoring and ruthlessly eliminating the rest.
 Higher the stakes, the more literal this mechanism must be.